mrhm-dev/full-stack-army/resources/lecture-102/README.md

 3. Include Relevant Nested Structures:

     - If the resource has nested or complex structures, represent them appropriately in the request payload.
-    - Use objects ro arrays to encapsulate nested data.
+    - Use objects or arrays to encapsulate nested data.
       <br>
       Example:
       <br>